learning-software-engineering/learning-software-engineering.github.io/Topics/Machine_Learning/Understanding Machine Learning.md

 However, if the task involves resolving tasks which may involve non-deterministic behaviours, these algorithms can be extremely powerful.
 That is, if there does not exist a feasible rule-based alrogithms to correctly resolve the task, it is worth considering implementation of the algorithms as none of the deterministic algorithm would do a better job.

 If implemented correctly, a Machine Learning algorithm could yield effecitve results in both generalization and specification which may be necessary to make a better software.

+### Appendix:
+* <span id="Model">Model</span>: A model in Machine Learning refers to an established statistical algorithm that can "explain" the provided dataset and task effectively
+* <span id="Task">Task</span>: A task in Machine Learning refers to a goal of the algorithm (i.e. predict certairn variable using the others).
+* <span id="Hyperparameter">Hyperparameter</span>: A parameter that can be tuned which would dictate how the model gets trained.
+This needs to get manually set up by a Machine Learning practioner BEFORE the training process starts.
+* <span id="Parameter">Parameter</span>: A parameter that can be determined by the provided dataset.
+The values of parameters are assigned during the learning process and not by the Machine Learning practioner.
+The parameters are set by the data and algorithm AFTER the training process.

 ### References